-It’s true that, at least for now, no computerized tool can replace the linguistic knowledge inside a reviewer’s mind; AI solutions have difficulties reading tone, register or the nuances of context and how it affects meaning.
+It’s true that, at least for now, no computerized tool can replace the linguistic knowledge inside a reviewer’s mind; AI solutions have difficulties reading tone, register, or the nuances of context and how it affects meaning.
 However, they can assist translators and editors in different ways.
 For example, there is software that detects errors that the human eye may fail to catch.
 This is why these tools have become necessary in order to comply with quality standards.

-Automated quality assurance software is part of the wide range of technology solutions that addresses different needs within the localization industry.
+Automated quality assurance software is part of the wide range of technology solutions that address different needs within the localization industry.
 Basically, they allow reviewers to instantly perform quality checks of bilingual files or translation memories, supporting a variety of different formats.

 Quality assurance tools scan bilingual files in search of linguistic and formatting errors.
 This can be specifically helpful to perform a final check on a very large project that includes a considerable amount of files and/or text to review.
 Furthermore, they are also a useful resource to spot and remedy inconsistencies among files translated or edited by different teams of vendors.